Explore health content from A to Z.

 Arrange to get crutches to use during recovery.

-Don’t eat or drink 10 hours before surgery.
+Don’t eat or drink 10 to 12 hours before surgery (or advised by your doctor).

 Arrange for someone to drive you home after surgery.